diegobit/aranet4-archiver/README.md

 # aranet4-archiver

+> [!TIP]
+> For the MCP server version, see [aranet4-mcp-server](https://github.com/diegobit/aranet4-mcp-server)

 A simple tool to fetch, store, and visualize historical data from an Aranet4 CO2 sensor.
-Built upon [Aranet4-Python](https://github.com/Anrijs/Aranet4-Python).

-> Note: If you are new to aranet4 scripting, first have a look at that repo before this one.
+Built upon [Aranet4-Python](https://github.com/Anrijs/Aranet4-Python) – *Note: If you are new to aranet4 scripting, first have a look at that repo before this one.*

 ## Features:
 - Automatically fetch and archive measurements into a local sqlite3 (default to `~/Documents/aranet4.db`)